akeneo/pim-community-dev/README.md

 If you want to contribute to the Akeneo PIM (and we would be pleased you do !), you can fork this repository and send us pull requests.

-Important Note: this application is not production ready and is intendant for evaluation and development only!
+Important Note: this application is not production ready and is intending for evaluation and development purposes only!

 [![Scrutinizer Quality Score](https://scrutinizer-ci.com/g/akeneo/pim-community-dev/badges/quality-score.png?s=05ef3d5d2bbfae2f9a659060b21711d275f0c1ff)](https://scrutinizer-ci.com/g/akeneo/pim-community-dev/)

 Requirements
 ------------
- - PHP 5.3.3 or above
+ - PHP 5.4.4 or above
  - PHP Modules:
     - php5-curl
     - php5-gd